 Here is a summary of key steps in the UC Berkeley purchasing process for individuals and businesses providing goods and services to Berkeley Law customers.
-More information about doing business with the campus is available at http://businessservices.berkeley.edu/procurement/diversity/suppliers.
-Purchasing questions and completed vendor forms should be directed to Berkelely Law Business Services via email to email@example.com.
+More information about doing business with the campus is available on the Basics for Suppliers website.
+Purchasing questions should be directed to Berkelely Law Business Services via email to email@example.com.

-CREATE A PROFILE IN THE UNIVERSITY'S FINANCIAL SYSTEM
+CREATE or update A PROFILE IN THE UNIVERSITY'S FINANCIAL SYSTEM

 - Establish electronic funds transfer instructions with the University for fastest payment.

 OBTAIN A PAYMENT GUARANTEE IN ADVANCE FOR EVERY PURCHASE

 Per UC purchasing policy, a payment guarantee must be established with the University before the desired goods and/or services are provided to a Berkeley Law customer: